Santi1393/SDPD-mf_thixo/README.md

 14. Emulsion with thixotropic continuous phase and newtonian droplets - Second exploratory case - See Figure 7
 15. Emulsion with newtonian continuous phase and thixotropic droplets - Second exploratory case - See Figure 8
 16. Droplet dynamics in a periodically constricted channel - Third exploratory case - See Figure 9 and 10
-17. Droplet merging using micro-devices - Third exploratory case - See Figure 11
+17. Droplet merging using micro-devices - fourth exploratory case - See Figure 11